ben-xo/sslscrobbler/README.md

     (`%USERPROFILE%` is usually e.g. `C:\Documents and Settings\<username>`)

-* make sure display_errors = On in your php.ini if you want more useful help, and before reporting bugs.
+* make sure `display_errors = On` in your `php.ini` if you want more useful help, and before reporting bugs.

-* If the internet is down or drops out, Scrobbling to Last.fm may make the whole app freeze until the scrobbling times out.
-This means that updates to Now Playing will not appear during this period, although no scrobbles will be lost.
+* If the internet is down or drops out, posting to any of the services (e.g.
+  Last FM, Twitter, Discord, etc) may make the whole app freeze until the attempt times out.
+This means that updates to Now Playing will not appear during this period, and the message may not appear on the service (although in the case of the Last FM plugin, no scrobbles will be lost, they'll be submitted later).

 * If you find Scrobbling, Tweeting etc to be particularly slowing down the app (that is causing delays when Now Playing is not updated), try installing the `PCNTL` extension to PHP.
 (Without the PCNTL extension, the app will be single-threaded).
+However, I've found it doesn't really make much difference.

 # 5. FOR DEVELOPERS